patrick-barth/PARANOID/docs/source/OUTPUT.rst

     :width: 600
     :alt: Example for peak distance analysis performed by PARANOiD

-    Example of peak distance analysis performed by PARANOiD.
+    Example for peak distance analysis performed by PARANOiD.
 Shows the distances between hnRNP C binding sites in HeLa cells.

 To generate this figure, the following files were used:

 1. iCLIP reads:
     Downloaded using ``fasterq-dump`` and merged into a single FASTQ file

 .. code-block:: shell